"The last shall be the first" is undeniably the best way to sum up the speed trap numbers from Saturday's Portuguese GP qualifying session.

-In theory, the track caters to higher downforce levels, but the Algarve circuit's single straight that offers drivers the only real overtaking opportunity has required drivers to choose the best set-up compromise between being fast in the corners and protecting their top speed on the straight.
+Well, in theory, the track caters to higher downforce levels, but the Algarve circuit's single straight that offers drivers the only real overtaking opportunity has required everyone to choose the best set-up compromise between being fast in the corners and protecting their top speed on the straight.

-The numbers tell us that Turn 1 will likely see a lot of action this afternoon.
+We'll venture to guess that Turn 1 will see a lot of action this afternoon, up and down the field.